Deformation (engineering): Types of deformation

 Depending on the type of material, size and geometry of the object, and the forces applied, various types of deformation may result.
 The image to the right shows the engineering stress vs. strain diagram for a typical ductile material such as steel.
 Different deformation modes may occur under different conditions, as can be depicted using a deformation mechanism map.

 Permanent deformation is irreversible; the deformation stays even after removal of the applied forces, while the temporary deformation is recoverable as it disappears after the removal of applied forces.

 Temporary deformation is also called elastic deformation, while the permanent deformation is called plastic deformation.

-Typical stress vs. strain diagram indicating the various stages of deformation.

 Elastic deformation

 The study of temporary or elastic deformation in the case of engineering strain is applied to materials used in mechanical and structural engineering, such as concrete and steel, which are subjected to very small deformations.
 Engineering strain is modeled by infinitesimal strain theory, also called small strain theory, small deformation theory, small displacement theory, or small displacement-gradient theory where strains and rotations are both small.

 For some materials, e.g. elastomers and polymers, subjected to large deformations, the engineering definition of strain is not applicable, e.g. typical engineering strains greater than 1%, thus other more complex definitions of strain are required, such as stretch, logarithmic strain, Green strain, and Almansi strain.
 Elastomers and shape memory metals such as Nitinol exhibit large elastic deformation ranges, as does rubber.
 However, elasticity is nonlinear in these materials.

 Normal metals, ceramics and most crystals show linear elasticity and a smaller elastic range.

 Linear elastic deformation is governed by Hooke's law, which states: